astropy/pyvo/docs/dal/index.rst

 This includes spatial cutouts for 2d-images, reducing of spectra to a certain waveband range, and more to come in the future.

-To invoke the operation one has to call ``row.processed``, which exposes a set of parameters who are dependend on the type of service.
+To invoke the operation one has to call :py:meth:`pyvo.dal.datalink.SodaMixin.processed`, which exposes a set of parameters who are dependend on the type of service.

-* :py:attr:`pyvo.dal.datalink.SodaQuery.circle`
-* :py:attr:`pyvo.dal.datalink.SodaQuery.range`
-* :py:attr:`pyvo.dal.datalink.SodaQuery.polygon`
-* :py:attr:`pyvo.dal.datalink.SodaQuery.band`
+- ``circle`` -- a sequence (degrees) or :py:class:`astropy.units.Quantity` of
+  longitude, latitude and radius
+- ``range`` -- a sequence (degrees) or :py:class:`astropy.units.Quantity` of
+  two longitude values and two latitude values describing a rectangle.
+- ``polygon`` -- multiple pairs of longitude and latitude points
+- ``band`` -- a sequence of two values (meters) or :py:class:`astropy.units.Quantity` with two bandwitdh values.
+The right sort order will be ensured if converting from frequency to wavelength.

 Reference/API
 =============